eskur/ttrpg-public/cypher/homebrew.md

 ## Skills
 - All characters who are unskilled in Numenera count as untrained.
 (They do not have an inability).
-- Healing is a graduated roll.
+- Healing is always a graduated roll.
 For example, a player rolls a tasking task and passes difficulty 4.
 They heal 4 points.

 ## Initiative
 *There is no initiative (roll).*